 Starch is the form of amylose and amylopectin has fewer branches than glycogen.
 This means that the helices of starch are longer than glycogen, therefore binding more iodine atoms.

-The result is that the color produced by a starch-iodine complex is more intense than that obtained with a glycogen-iodine complex.
+The result is that the colour produced by a starch-iodine complex is more intense than that obtained with a glycogen-iodine complex.

 Method: Add 2–3 drops of Lugol’s iodine solution to 5 mL of the solution to be tested.
 Starch produces a blue-black color.
 A positive test for glycogen is a brown-blue color.